zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-create.md

     1. Select a region.
     1. Optionally, select **Availability zones** or allow Azure to choose for you.
 1. Select **Next**.
-1. On VM size, select **See all sizes** to check what VM sizes are available for capacity reservation.
+1. On **VM size**, select **See all sizes** to check what VM sizes are available for capacity reservation.

   ### [CLI](#tab/cli1)

-Before you create a capacity reservation, you can check the reservation available VM sizes for the region you selected.
+Before you create a capacity reservation, you can check the reservation's available VM sizes for the region that you selected.
 The following example lists the capacity reservation VM sizes that are available in the East US location by using the Azure CLI:

    ```azurecli-interactive
     az vm list-skus -l eastus --resource-type virtualMachines --query "[?contains(capabilities[?name == 'CapacityReservationSupported' && value == 'True'].name,'CapacityReservationSupported')].name"